 ATLANTA (April 9, 2018) – A submission from the Pediatric Heart Network (PHN), a consortium of nine leading North American children’s hospitals, including Children’s Healthcare of Atlanta, has been named as one of six 2018 finalists for the INFORMS Franz Edelman Award for Achievements in Advanced Analytics, Operations Research and Management Science.
 The Edelman Award is a prestigious honor given for achievement in the practice of advanced analytics and operations research.
 For more than four decades, winners have been recognized for revolutionary contributions that transform how we approach some of the world’s most complex problems.

 The PHN, created and funded in 2001 by the National Heart, Lung and Blood Institute, is a collaboration of clinical sites and a data coordinating center that conducts research studies in children with congenital or acquired heart disease.
-William Mahle, M.D., Co-Chief of Cardiac Services and Director of Cardiovascular Research at Children’s, first proposed the PHN research project and ultimately submitted “Collaborative Systems Analytics: Establishing Effective Clinical Practice Guidelines for Advancing Congenital Cardiac Care” for award consideration.
+William Mahle, MD, Co-Chief of Cardiac Services and Director of Cardiovascular Research at Children’s, first proposed the PHN research project and ultimately submitted “Collaborative Systems Analytics: Establishing Effective Clinical Practice Guidelines for Advancing Congenital Cardiac Care” for award consideration.

-“To be named as a finalist is an incredible honor and a strong testament to the value of developing novel strategies to advance medical outcomes,” said Dr. Mahle.
+“To be named as a finalist is an incredible honor and a strong testament to the value of developing novel strategies to advance medical outcomes,” Dr. Mahle said.
 “We’re proud to be part of the PHN, which facilitates strong relationships between pediatric institutions across the country to foster collaboration and innovation.
 This project far exceeded our expectations, and we hope that this model of exchanging ideas and best practices across industries can lead to many more improvements in healthcare, including pediatric cardiac care, for years to come.”

 Collaborative learning is a method often used in other fields, including the airline industry, to disseminate knowledge in an efficient and timely manner, providing a complement to traditional, randomized trials.
 The specific goal of PHN’s study was to apply that collaborative model to pediatric healthcare in order to reduce inconsistent cardiac surgical outcomes and improve the care of children who require heart surgery.